 WellsForZoe - Malawi: 60 trees, an association that helps African countries with reforestation, access to education and water.
 In Malawi, already 1,500,000 trees have been planted!

 Ecopower Initiative Biosphere Bosawas - Nicaragua: 150 trees.
 Ecopower Initiative aims to put an immediate stop to the consumption of precious wood as a fuel source which is a major contributing factor for the decline of the rain forests and socially and economically empower and liberate the indigenous populations.
 They solicit and empower rural indigenous communities by way of planting.

 Plant For The Planet, own plantation in Yucatan (Mexico): 20 trees, the association has a presence in more than 67 countries with 130 employees and 70,000 members.
 Every day, the association plants 6,000 tree shoots.

 Eden Reforestation Projects - Haiti: 110 trees, Eden Reforestation Projects is a non-profit organization that works in developing countries to rebuild natural landscapes destroyed by deforestation.
 In Ethiopia, Madagascar, Nepal, Haiti, Mozambique or Indonesia, the association has already planted 260 millions trees.

-Changamoto Youth Development Organization: 10 trees, was established in 2011 and works to help orphanages, widows, the elderly, youth and environmental conservation in Tanzania.
+Changamoto Youth Development Organization - Tanzania: 10 trees, was established in 2011 and works to help orphanages, widows, the elderly, youth and environmental conservation in Tanzania.

 COBEC Kenya: 10 trees, is a community-based organization that aims to facilitate and empower local people to manage and conserve natural resources.
 In this context, one of their missions is to plant one million mangroves.